 Step 1 – Prepare Your Tractor for Sale

-Ensure your tractor operates and looks excellent by attending to any necessary mechanical and cosmetic repairs.
+Attend to any necessary mechanical and cosmetic repairs to ensure your tractor operates and looks excellent.
 If a buyer has to do little or nothing to get the tractor in tip-top condition, the tractor has a far better chance of selling quickly at an acceptable price.

 Step 2 – Collect the Necessary Paperwork